New: Accurate captions in any language + YouTube auto-import — See plans →

 Podcast Repurposing Guide

 Podcast clips work when they sound like one complete, emotionally clear thought.
 The goal is not to cut random soundbites.
-It is to isolate moments with tension, clarity, and payoff, then frame them for short-form feeds.
+It is to isolate moments with tension, clarity, and payoff, then frame and caption them accurately in any language for short-form feeds.
+A strong podcast-to-clips workflow turns long conversations into native TikToks, Reels, and YouTube Shorts without making the audience feel like they joined halfway through the episode.

 Best source